icerpc/icerpc-csharp/examples/README.md

 # IceRPC for C# Examples

 This directory contains example applications for various IceRPC components.
-These examples are provided to get you started on using a particular IceRPC feature or programming technique.
+These examples have been provided to help get you started using a particular IceRPC feature or programming technique.

 ## [Bidir](./Bidir/)